 A thematic magic often dominates the life of the mage, so thematic mages seldom have more than one theme, or have small collections of closely-related themes.

-Two thematic magics, though, combine readily with many other forms of magic: One is tapasya.
-This is the practice of generating large amounts of prana by austerities.
+Two thematic magics, though, combine readily with many other forms of magic: One is austerities, the practice of generating large amounts of prana by deliberate hardships.
 The prana can then be applied to other thematic magics, other magian talents, martial arts, yogic powers, or what-have-you.

 The other is nymic magic or name magic.
 This raises your chances of success in other magic if you know and use the True Name of the object of the enchantment.
 It also lets you make and use "words of power."

 Goetica is a wholly different matter.
 A goetic magician does not necessarily do anything with prana.
 A goetic magician gets magic done by having spirits do it for him.
 He must therefore somehow have one or more patron spirits.